 Ethiopia rejects independent probes into Tigray conflict

-Ethiopia’s government is rejecting calls for independent investigations into the deadly conflict in its Tigray region, saying it “doesn’t need a baby-sitter.”
+Ethiopia’s government is rejecting calls for independent investigations into the deadly conflict in its Tigray region, saying it “doesn’t need a baby-sitter," while the United Nations human rights chief warns that the situation is “spiraling out of control with appalling impact on civilians” and urgently needs outside monitoring.

-The declaration comes amid international calls for more transparency into the month-long fighting between Ethiopian forces and those of the fugitive Tigray regional government that is thought to have killed thousands, including civilians.
-At least one large-scale massacre has been documented, and others are feared.
+Ethiopia's declaration comes amid international calls for more transparency into the month-long fighting between Ethiopian forces and those of the fugitive Tigray regional government that is thought to have killed thousands, including civilians.
+At least one large-scale massacre has been documented by human rights groups, and others are feared.

 Senior government official Redwan Hussein told reporters on Tuesday evening that Ethiopia will invite others for assistance only if it feels that “it failed to investigate.”
 To assume the government can’t carry out such probes “is belittling the government,” he said.